GeekyAnts/NativeBase/README.md

 ## 2. Why NativeBase?
 What is really great with [NativeBase](http://nativebase.io/) is that you can use shared UI cross-platform components, which will drastically increase your productivity.
-When using NativeBase, you can use any native third-party libraries out of the box.
-You do not need to use wrappers or do any other actions.
-The new additions to the native platform are available immediately.
-NativeBase provides amazing support for adding components, so that you will by no means hit a lifeless stop.<br />
+When using NativeBase, you can use any native third-party libraries out of the box.<br />

 **Recommended by** *Microsoft*
 > If you're looking to get started with React Native + CodePush, and are looking for an awesome starter kit, you should check out Native Starter Pro - [Microsoft's react-native-code-push repo](https://github.com/Microsoft/react-native-code-push#example-apps--starters)